App Store Optimization Guide

 - Which terms do people commonly use in this category?

 Searching for the right keywords is an ongoing process, so don’t overthink your keyword set yet.
 There are many App Store Optimization Tools that can help you with that.
 App Radar is one of most comprehensive ones on the market.
-It provides a neat interface where you can track your keywords, evaluate them and get customized tips to improve your ranking.
+It provides an easy-to-use interface where you can track your keywords, analyze them, and get AI-recommendations on how to improve your app store ranking.

 How AI can help with Keyword Research